sfdye/pip-project/README.md

 # pip/Travis CI Example

-Shows a working setup for Travis integration to extract project dependencies
+Shows a working setup for Travis integration to extract project dependencies as a test

 ## Travis CI Setup